5 min read

 And for some people, it is.
 Sometimes it has to be.
 But I knew if I stayed, I'd lose the part of me that still wanted more.

-Instead, every email I send, every project I finish, every family dinner filled with chaos and laughter—it’s all proof that I'm where I'm supposed to be.
+Instead, every email I send, every project I finish, every family dinner filled with chaos and laughter—it’s all proof that I'm where I'm supposed to be right now.

 And I didn't get here alone.
-The Balkan Storm keeps things steady while I chase something uncertain, because sometimes building a life holds the door open while the other runs through it.
+The Balkan Storm keeps things steady while I chase something uncertain, because sometimes building a life means holding the door open while the other one runs through it.

 Sometimes the best thing you never get...is what clears the way for everything you really need.